YBHwang/clova-developer-guide/en-KR/CIC/References/CIC_API.md

 * [Interface](#CICInterface)

 ### Error messages {#Error}
-Clova may not be able to provide its service properly if you send [events](#Event) in an invalid format or via incorrect methods, or if an internal server error occurs.
+Clova may not be able to provide its service properly if you send [event messages](#Event) in an invalid format or via incorrect methods, or if an internal server error occurs.
 In such cases, CIC returns corresponding error message to the client.
 To handle errors, implement your client to provide corresponding UX or UI for the given error.

 #### Message structure
 {% raw %}